 Members of staff play a key part in all areas of the Society's development, including website alterations and improvements, and new product design and development.
-This enables the Board to have input from both staff members, who will deal with the administration and customers' phone calls, and the members themselves via comments made to staff members.
+This enables the Board to have input from colleagues who will deal with the administration and customers' phone calls, and the members themselves via comments made to staff members.

-The Corporate Governance Report was approved by the Board on 7 June 2022 and signed on its behalf by Anthony Totham, Chairman.
+The Corporate Governance Report was approved by the Board on 20 June 2023 and signed on its behalf by Anthony Totham, Chairman.